Hamlabs/ArcticTracker-ESP32/README.md

 limitations and complicating factors, and as the ESP-32 arrived on the scene it became clear that this would be a better platform.

-##Firmware implementation
+## Firmware implementation

 It is implemented in C and based on the ESP-IDF which again is based on FreeRTOS.
-Webserver is based on libesphhtpd:
+Webserver is based on libesphttpd:
 See https://github.com/chmorgan/libesphttpd

 Currently the following is implemented or ported: